About

 I guess you fell in love with my website and want to find out more about the person behind it all.
 I totally get that.

-I could just tell you how I was born and grew up in London but currently live in Jerusalem, Israel (yes, there is a slight weather difference) with my husband and four little kids.
+I could just tell you how I was born and grew up in London but currently live in Jerusalem, Israel (yes, there is a slight weather difference) with my husband and five little kids.
 I could mention those fun but totally irrelevant facts such as how I enjoy cooking & baking, play the keyboard, can read 4 books in one day, and can’t draw to save my life.
 But na, that would make for a very boring About Me page.

 Let do this differently.
 Here goes…